nllz/IRTF-HRPC/draft-methodology.md

 =======================================================================

-Translating Human Rights Concept into Technical Definitions
+Current status: Translating Human Rights Concept into Technical Definitions
 -----------------------------------------------------------

 Step 1.1 - Mapping protocols and standards related to FoE and FoA